 One of the first questions patients ask about gastric sleeve surgery is, “Will my stomach stretch after surgery?”
 And it’s a very important question.

-The reason you are having gastric sleeve surgery is to shrink the size of your stomach.
+You’re having gastric sleeve surgery to shrink the size of your stomach.
 This makes you feel full faster and eat less food.
 The surgery has a nice benefit of reducing the hunger inducing hormone ghrelin.
 But ultimately, it’s the restrictive nature of a smaller stomach that leads to weight loss.

 So it’s normal and smart to ask, “What happens if my stomach stretches and I gain weight back?”